jag28731/Kickstarter-Analysis-Challenge/README.md

 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. Based on my research, the summer months (May, June, July) has the most successful shows.
 2. Based on my research, December is the slowest (least) number of shows scheduled.

 - What can you conclude about the Outcomes based on Goals?
 1. Based on my research, the higher the goal, the more unlikely you will be successful in reaching the goal.

 - What are some limitations of this dataset?
 1. Does the currency include the exchange rate?
-2. Popularity in certain country?
-3. Number of Pledges?
+Each countries currency has a different value.
+2. Does one counrty have a different fan base for each category.
+That could affect the outcome for each category.

 - What are some other possible tables and/or graphs that we could create?
 1. Outcomes Based on Pledges